 Globally Harmonised System (GHS)

-A new international system of classifying chemicals and communicating their hazards is coming into effect in Australia on 1 January 2017.
+This international system of classifying chemicals and communicating their hazards came into effect in Australia on 1 January 2017.

 What the GHS is

-The Globally Harmonised System (GHS) of Classification and Labelling of Chemicals will:
+The Globally Harmonised System (GHS) of Classification and Labelling of Chemicals:

-- standardise systems across countries, therefore removing barriers to trade and reducing burdens on business
+- standardises systems across countries, therefore removing barriers to trade and reducing burdens on business

-- enhance the protection of people and the environment
+- enhances the protection of people and the environment

 What the GHS replaces

-The GHS replaces Australia’s existing system for classifying hazardous substances and dangerous goods in the workplace, the Approved Criteria for Classifying Hazardous Substances.
+The GHS replaced the Approved Criteria for Classifying Hazardous Substances, the previous system for classifying hazardous substances and dangerous goods in the workplace.

-From 1 January 2017, you should also use the Tasmanian-approved codes of practice Preparation of Safety Data Sheets for Hazardous Chemicals and Labelling of Workplace Hazardous Chemicals.
+You should also be now using the Tasmanian-approved codes of practice Preparation of Safety Data Sheets for Hazardous Chemicals and Labelling of Workplace Hazardous Chemicals.
 See our codes of practice page.